-When you work with a payment facilitator pricing is typically presented as a single bundled rate that accounts for the bank cost of Interchange ++, gateway fees and premium for auxiliary services offered such as customer service, risk management, PCI compliance and marketing tools.
-Your payment facilitator also carries the burden of taking the risk on the account with the bank and is accountable to the regulatory bodies that oversee consumer protection such as the Federal Trade Commission and, in our case, the Central Bank of Ireland for Europe business and the UK Financial Conduct Authority for our UK business.
+When you work with a payment facilitator, pricing is typically presented as a single bundled rate that accounts for the bank cost of Interchange ++, gateway fees and premium for auxiliary services offered, such as customer service, risk management, PCI compliance and marketing tools.
+Your payment facilitator also carries the burden of taking the risk on the account with the bank and is held accountable by the regulatory bodies that oversee consumer protection, like the Federal Trade Commission.
+In our case, the Central Bank of Ireland for our European business and the UK Financial Conduct Authority for our UK business.
 This model allows a merchant to know exactly what their pricing is and what features they will receive so they can focus on their content and technology platform.

 When it comes down to it, there’s more to our business than just rates.
-My favorite acquirers to work with do not offer us the lowest rate.
-They do provide us with the benefits of quick turn around on approvals, availability for calls and the sense that they genuinely care about our business which helps us grow.
+My favorite acquirers to work with do not offer us the lowest rates.
+Instead, they provide us with the benefits of quick turn around on approvals, availability for calls and the sense that they genuinely care about our business.
 They make us feel like they have our back.
-When you’re looking at your processing costs, a good idea is to step back and look at the bigger picture.
-Do you have the support of your provider and are they on top of looming issues that could impact your business?
+When you’re looking at your processing costs, its a good idea to step back and look at the bigger picture.
+Do you have the support of your provider and do they stay on top of looming issues that could impact your business?
 This level of customer service cannot be measured in basis points.
 But from experience, I can tell you that the feeling of security is priceless.